-Disk Drill is a great free data recovery program not only because of its features but also because the design is so simple that it is almost impossible to get confused.
+Disk Drill is a great free data recovery program because of its features and because the design is so simple that it is almost impossible to get confused.

-According to the Disk Drill website, it can recover data (up to 500 MB) from “almost any storage device”, such as internal and external hard drives, USB devices, cards memory and iPod.
+According to the Disk Drill website, it can recover data (up to 500 MB) from “almost any storage device”, such as internal and external hard drives, USB devices, card memory, and iPod.

-Note: Pandora Recovery is a file recovery program but now it exists as Drill Drill.
-If you are looking for that program, you can find the latest version on Softpedia .
+Note: Pandora Recovery is a file recovery program, but now it exists as a Drill Drill.
+If you are looking for that program, you can find the latest version on Softpedia.

 4. Glary Undelete

 Glary Undelete is an excellent free file recovery program.
-It’s very easy to use and has one of the better UIs I’ve seen.
+It’s effortless to use and has one of the better UIs I’ve seen.

-The biggest advantages of Glary Undelete include easy viewing of “Folders” folders, a Windows Explorer view of recoverable files and a prominent “State” sign for each file, indicating the how successful file recovery is.
+The most significant advantages of Glary Undelete include easy viewing of “Folders” folders, a Windows Explorer view of recoverable files, and a prominent “State” sign for each file, indicating how successful file recovery is.

-Glary Undelete is said to work in Windows 7, Vista, and XP, but it also works fine in Windows 10, Windows 8, and earlier versions of Windows XP.
+Glary Undelete is said to work in Windows 7, Vista, and XP, but it also works fine in Windows 10, Windows 8, and earlier Windows XP versions.
 I tested Glary Undelete v5.0 in Windows 7.

 5. SoftPerfect File Recovery

 SoftPerfect File Recovery is an excellent file recovery program.
-It is very easy to find recovered files.
+It is effortless to find recovered files.
 Anyone can use this program with very little trouble.